alpine-quantum-technologies/quantum-sdks-examples/pennylane/README.md

 AQT computing resources can be accessed in [PennyLane](https://pennylane.ai/) using the [PennyLane-Qiskit](https://pypi.org/project/PennyLane-qiskit/) plugin and the [`qiskit.remote`](https://docs.pennylane.ai/projects/qiskit/en/latest/devices/remote.html) device.

-The PennyLane circuit is translated to Qiskit and the Qiskit transpiler optimizes it to match the constraints of AQT computing resources.
+The PennyLane circuit is translated into a Qiskit circuit and the Qiskit transpiler optimizes it to match the constraints of AQT computing resources.

 ## Getting started